-iii.
-A description of the amount and circumstances surrounding the non-compliance, the remedial measures and their effectiveness iv.
+A description of the amount and circumstances surrounding the non-compliance, the remedial measures and their effectiveness Not applicable.

 Where the non-compliance is not resolved, a description of the amount of the non-compliance Not applicable.

-c.
 Approved internal capital model

-i.
-Description of the purpose and scope of the business and risk areas where the internal model is used ii.
-Where a partial internal model is used, description of the integration with the BSCR model Not applicable.
+Description of the purpose and scope of the business and risk areas where the internal model is used